 - 1. Open the postoperative set using aseptic technique. - 2.
 Pass the contents into the sterile field. - 3.
-Close the clamps on the wound drain connectors of the post-op set. - 4.
-Ensure all twist-lock connections are secure. - 5.
-Attach the individual wound drain connectors on the post-op set to the patient wound drains.

-6. Pass the capped end of the post-op set out of the sterile field to the reservoir.
+Attach the individual wound drain connectors on the post-op set to the patient wound drains. - 4.
+Pass the capped end of the post-op set out of the sterile field to the reservoir.